Your vacuum cleaner / hoover has stopped working and it has finally met its maker. It has been with the property since you started renting it.

 Basically, you might not want your landlord to give you a hoover.

-This is because in some cases, the replacement will be a piece of junk that they found in their garden shed.
+This is because in some cases, the replacement that your landlord gives you will be a piece of junk that they found in their garden shed.
 That or they took it from another vacant property that they own.
-The suction is poor, the cable is finicky and one of the handles keep slipping off.
+The suction is poor, the cable is finicky and one of the handles keeps slipping off.

 All in all, it is a chore to use.